opstrace/opstrace/docs/guides/administrator/managing-tenants.md

 This guide will show you how to:

-* Add a new tenant to a running cluster
+* Add a new tenant to a running instance
 * Delete a tenant

 ## Introduction